yduf/yduf.github.io/_posts/2020-12-23-data-races.md

 title: Data Races
 tags: c++
 ---
-> Benign Data Races Considered Harmful - [Bartosz Milewski's Programming Cafe](https://bartoszmilewski.com/2020/08/11/benign-data-races-considered-harmful/)
+> Sequential consistency is expensive on most multiprocessors...
+Fortunately, C++11 lets you relax sequential consistency in a controlled way, which combines high performance with the safety of well-defined (if complex) semantics.
+[Benign Data Races Considered Harmful - (Bartosz Milewski's Programming Cafe)](https://bartoszmilewski.com/2020/08/11/benign-data-races-considered-harmful/)